petersem/posterr/README.md

  - Checks for updates in Now Screening / Playing every 10 seconds (Will not display updates until browser refreshed or all slides cycled through)
  - Browser-based, so can run the app on one machine and a browser on another.
  - Background artwork option for slides (when available)
- - Browser connectivity checks and auto-reconnect when the poster app restarts. (eg During container updates)
+ - Browser connectivity checks and auto-reconnect when the Posterr app restarts. (eg During container updates)
  - Supports screen resolution heights from 320 pixels to around 3500 pixels.

 ## Possible Uses